JianguoZhang1994/CarNd-lane-lines-project1/README.md

 In this project I find lane lines in images using Python and OpenCV.
 OpenCV means "Open-Source Computer Vision", which is a package that has many useful tools for analyzing images.

-# There are two ways to run this program, one is installing the starter kit the other is following the install instructions.
+# There are two ways to run this program, one way is installing the starter kit following the install instructions.

 The Project
 ---